KS Real Estate Commission

 The salesperson renewal fee is $125, the broker renewal fee is $175.
 A $100 late fee is applicable for late renewal (submitting your renewal by your expiration date but failing to meet the CE requirements until after the date will result in a late fee).

 In addition to completing CE, you must also submit a renewal application and payment.
-Login to MyLicense E-gov and select Renew License on the menu.
+Login to the Public Portal, select MY RECORDS then click "RENEW LICENSE" next to your license record.

-You will receive a renewal confirmation email with an updated pocketed card with 48 hours of submission.
+You will receive a renewal confirmation email with an updated pocket card within 48 hours of submission.
 If you do not receive confirmation, your renewal might be on hold.
 Contact KREC for more information.

 Education